sunnyk-skk456/PUI2016_skk456/HW8_skk456/Review_pf910_skk456.md

 The Figure details provide your conclusion from the analysis - this is a good practice.
 Minor suggestion - Make it bold and increase font size proportionate to the graph.

 5) For ease in readability, I recommend to use the X Axis - Pet Names to be at 45 degree angle instead of showing it vertically.

-6) Considering this graph is intended for a Client who could be Manager, Reader or any person intending to use it, I suggest that you should give attention to finer details.
-Some e.g. - Use 'Number' instead of '#' in Y Axis caption, use word 'Pets' instead of word 'animals'.
-These may seem small suggestions but if the work is intended for external audience, I believe attention needs to be given to finer details on the presentation front.

 Thank you.